mayormaier/ad-powershell-scripts/README.md

 - `remove-ad-computers.ps1` Permanantly removes and deletes computers from Active Directory.
 - `disable-ad-computers.ps1` Disables computers within AD and *optionally* moves them to the "disabled computers" OU. *see the note below for additional steps required to allow this functionality.
 It is disabled by default.*
 - `disable-ad-users.ps1` Disables user accounts within AD and *optionally* moves them to the "disabled users" OU. *see the note below for additional steps required to allow this functionality.
 It is disabled by default.*
-- **NEW** `remove-programs.ps1` Uninstalls programs on a specific machine. *Coming soon: Uninstall a list of progrms on multiple machines at once!*
+- `remove-programs.ps1` Uninstalls programs on a specific machine. *Coming soon: Uninstall a list of progrms on multiple machines at once!*
+- `delete-old-files.ps1` Removes files older than `x` number of days from a specific folder.
+This also recurses through the folder and deletes files in child folders, as well as empty folders.

 ## Running AD Management Scripts
 1. Create a text file with the users or computers that need to be managed.
 Each usename or hostname should be on its own line.